 It’s been given a newer name now, Alcohol Use Disorder (AUD), but it doesn’t matter what name you give it, whether AUD or alcoholism, as its negative effects have been experienced by people of all classes, genders, age, and race.
-A moderate consumption of alcohol will not affect a person mentally or physically.
+If you drank before the age of 15, this might lead to struggle with alcohol later in life.
+Depending on age moderate consumption of alcohol will not affect a person mentally or physically.
 It’s when that moderate consumption reaches past the certain levels that a person might be considered to have AUD.

 An estimated 16 million people in the United States have AUD.
 What makes this a difficult situation is that usually the person drinking is the one who doesn’t realize that their drinking is causing them problems, and alcohol is like a noose around their neck.
 Nor do they realize that they’re drinking excessively.
 It could take them a lot of time to grasp the notion, come to terms with it, and do something about it.
 It’s more often than not that someone with AUD would be in denial.